 Wisdom teeth used to serve a very valuable purpose; according to anthropologists, we needed them to help properly chew and break down our ancestors’ early diet of leaves, roots and meats (which would wear down teeth much faster).
-The modern diet we tend to eat today contains softer foods and is much gentler on our teeth, making wisdom teeth irrelevant.
-Much like the appendix, evolution has rendered wisdom teeth functionless, and there’s actually a growing number of people being born without them!
+The modern diet we tend to eat today contains softer foods that’s gentler on our teeth.
+This makes wisdom teeth more-or-less irrelevant.
+Much like the human appendix organ, evolution has rendered wisdom teeth near obsolete, and it’s an evolutionary fact that a growing number of people are being born without them!

 Why are they removed?

 Wisdom Teeth are generally removed if:

 - They’re impacted (meaning they can’t come into your jaw normally due to their location at the back of your mouth and can get trapped in your jawbone or gums),

 - They come in at the wrong angle due to excess crowding with your other teeth,